Welcome to Blackburn Rovers Access guide to help fans and assistants understand what to expect when you visit Ewood Park.

 > An escort to / from toilets/kiosks/multi-faith room;

-• A dedicated Accessibility Officer working to meet the needs of the supporters and Club.
+• A dedicated Access Officer delivering access and assistance to meet the needs of the supporters and club.

 If you are located in one of the upper tiers you or your Assistant should identify yourself to the Stewards’ Team Leader as you enter the area in which you are located.